-While family businesses offer substantial economic and social benefits at the local, national and even global level, many face significant challenges planning for leadership succession.
+While family businesses offer substantial economic and social benefits at the local and national levels, many face significant challenges planning for leadership succession.
 With founders and leaders often reluctant to relinquish control of the business and subsequent generations unable or unwilling to assume responsibility, the transfer of power becomes contentious.
 As a result, businesses are exposed to cracks and wounds, threatening their brands, their longevity, and ultimately, their legacy.